 - Insurmountable Waist-Height Fence: Lampshaded, of course.

-- Is This Thing On?: See Evil Laugh above.
+- Is This Thing Still On?: See Evil Laugh above.

 - Jerkass: Gordon Freeman ends up looking like this, mercilessly killing an innocent Combine soldier, and later taking all his fellow rebels' ammo because he assumed they were dead.